withastro/docs/src/pages/en/guides/content-collections.md

 ### Generating pages with nested directories

-If you have a collection with [nested directories](#organizing-with-nested-directories) (e.g. when organising your content by locale) this will be reflected in each entry’s `slug`.
+If you have a collection with [nested directories](#organizing-with-nested-directories) (e.g. when organising your content by locale) this will be reflected in each entry's `slug`.
 For example, the collection entry `blog/en/intro.md` will have a slug of `en/intro`.

 Using [rest parameters in your dynamic routes](/en/core-concepts/routing/#rest-parameters) like in the example above supports mapping nested slugs out-of-the-box.